-They are designed to be applied by the user but can optionally also be pre-applied at the factory.
+They are designed to be applied by the user, but can optionally also be pre-applied at the factory.
 Applying a sticker to a heat flux sensor does not change the sensitivity of the sensor, so no additional calibration is required.
 Using the reliable measurement technology behind our heat flux sensors, separating convective and radiative heat flux has never been easier.

 Figure 0.3 BLK - GLD sticker series is a range of accessories for use with Hukseflux heat flux sensors of the FHF05 series and HFP01.
-The stickers have matching sizes and are designed to be applied by the user to the sensor.
+The stickers are matching sizes and are designed to be applied by the user to the sensor.

-There is restriction to use BLK and GLD stickers: in particular if there is a notable amount of solar radiation, the GDL sticker will absorb a significant part of it.
+The use of BLK and GLD stickers is restricted: in particular, if there is a notable amount of solar radiation, the GLD sticker will absorb a significant part of it.

 Treat BLK and GLD stickers with care.
 Avoid abrasive action.
-Clean gently with soft cloth and if needed with demi-water.
+Clean gently with a soft cloth and, if needed, with demi-water.
 The gold layer of the GLD sticker is extremely thin and may easily be rubbed off.

-The GLD sticker will not perfectly reflect radiation from sources with blackbody temperature higher than 4000 K. Solar radiation is in this category.
+The GLD sticker will not perfectly reflect radiation from sources with blackbody temperatures higher than 4000 K. Solar radiation is in this category.
 When in doubt, consult this manual or Hukseflux.